Certificates Of Satisfaction And Certificates Of Cancellation

 The Timing of the Payment is Crucial

-To remove all record of the CCJ, it must be paid in full within a calendar month of the date of the judgment.
+To remove all record of the CCJ with the Registrar, it must be paid in full within a calendar month of the date of the judgment.
 If paid after a calendar month, it can only be marked as paid and not removed by applying for a certificate.

 How to Apply for a Certificate of Cancellation or Certificate of Satisfaction

-It is a very easy process to apply for a certificate and currently the court fee to request it is only £15.
-The relevant form to complete is form N443 which you can download here.
+It is a very easy process to apply for a certificate and currently the court fee to request it is currently only £15.
+The relevant form to complete is form N443 which you can download here from the Justice website.
 The form is very brief and will only take a matter of minutes to complete.

 You will need to provide the court with evidence the CCJ has been paid, so try to keep a record such as keeping a copy of the cheque sent or bank transfer and bank statements showing the sum having been paid.
 You should also try to get confirmation from the claimant in writing that they have been paid.

 Sometimes the party who has been paid will be difficult about providing evidence of confirmation that they have in fact been paid.
 If that is the case, it is necessary to demonstrate what reasonable steps have been taken to obtain the confirmation from the receiving party and the court will likely send a letter to the claimant giving it the opportunity to confirm or deny whether the payment has been received.

 If the claimant does not reply, the court will presume that the sum has in fact been paid as claimed providing it is satisfied with the evidence you have provided to show payment has been made.